 Dave Young’s Biography

 Dave Young was elected District Attorney by the citizens of Adams and Broomfield counties in November 2012.
-He was sworn into office on January 8, 2013.
-He is responsible for the prosecution of more than 3,700 felony and 34,000 misdemeanor criminal cases each year.
+He was sworn into office on January 8, 2013 and reelected for a second term as District Attorney in 2016.
+He is responsible for the prosecution of more than 5,700 felony and 26,000 misdemeanor and traffic criminal cases each year.

 Dave’s career demonstrates his lifelong commitment to justice.
 As chief prosecutor for the 17th Judicial District, he is an aggressive prosecutor who is committed to working with local law enforcement agencies to guarantee the fair administration of justice and obtaining justice for victims of crime.
 He is a passionate advocate for victims of crime who also respects the rights of the accused.